Shengjiang1989/Restaurant_Recommendation-SSH_Frameworks/README.md

 # Restaurant_Recommendation-SSH_Frameworks
-• Developed an application for users to search restaurants, update preference and view recommended restaurants using Java servlet, HTML/CSS/JavaScript and Yelp API
+•	Designed and developed an application for users to search restaurants and update preference using Java, Eclipse, Spring, Hibernate, MySQL, JavaScript, AJAX, REST API

-• Improved recommendation precision by designing a content-based recommendation algorithm
+•	Improved personalized restaurant recommendation by designing a content-based recommendation algorithm
+•	Deployed the application on AWS